SYNOPSIS

 DEVELOPING THE FILM

-With the support of the Canada Council of the Arts and Telefilm Canada, John took the entire cast and a small film crew out to Harrison Hot Springs for two days and one night, for a test shoot consisting of interviews and musical numbers.
+In 2021, with the support of the Canada Council of the Arts and Telefilm Canada, John took the entire cast and a small film crew out to Harrison Hot Springs for two days and one night, for a test shoot consisting of interviews and musical numbers.
 It was the first time that the cast had seen each in almost two years (their tour was canceled because of COVID-19).
-It was also the first time that many of the cast had ever been to Harrison Hot Springs - the actual and spiritual setting of “King Arthur’s Night.”
+It was also the first time that many of the cast had ever been to Harrison Hot Springs - the actual and spiritual setting of “King Arthur’s Night.

 The shoot was cross-cultural in many ways: bigger budget filmmaking meeting indie filmmaking; film culture meeting theatre culture; neurodiverse culture meeting neurotypical culture.
 It was one of the best experiences that almost every member of the cast and crew had ever had … except for John.
 After one day, the film was already behind schedule.
 After six days, the film was already over budget.
 After wrap, John and his editor started working away, and they realized that they didn’t have enough footage to make a movie.